RichardAH/xrpl-ultralite-py/readme.md

 ## What is this?
 A node that connects to the XRPL with a tiny footprint.

+## Obtaining it
+Fork the repo or download as a zip above on the right.
+Unzip and use.
+Development will continue in a development branch.

 ## Usage
 python3 ultralite.py rMyAccountOfInterest ... [ rMoreAccountsOfInterest ]